Skip to content Skip to footer navigation

 Battery power

-Battery hedge trimmers are great for most households and many brands have batteries which are compatible with other power or garden tools.
-They're light, relatively quiet and you can always have a spare battery to hand if your power depletes.
+Battery hedge trimmers are great for most households and many brands have batteries that are compatible with other power or garden tools.
+They're light, relatively quiet and you can always have a spare battery on hand if your power depletes.
 However, some models can feel underpowered when cutting thick branches, and a greater load will deplete the battery faster.

 Electric

 Electric (AC) hedge trimmers are light and handy, and there's the advantage of a constant power source (unless there's a power outage, of course).
 Make sure your extension cord reaches your power point and it meets the correct requirements for outdoor use (check the manual).
-If your hedge is more than 30m from your house, these are not suitable since extension leads won't reach that far.
-Take care if unsnagging cords from ladders or foliage.
+If your hedge is more than 30m from your house, these are not suitable, as extension leads won't reach that far.
+Take care when unsnagging cords from ladders or foliage.

 Petrol